 If you are a systems programmer, you will find information in this document describing the format of an executable object file, the memory model and startup environment assumed by a valid program, and the architected interface between a program and the services provided by your operating system.
+Chapters 5-7 will be of primary interest.

 If you develop compilers or other development tools, you will find information in this document about calling conventions and other coding conventions, the object file format, interfaces to the linker, symbolic debug format, and other details important to program translation.
+Chapters 2-4 and 8-10 will be of primary interest; the other chapters may also contain relevant information.

 If you are an application programmer, this document can help you learn about the lowlevel details of how programs execute on PA-RISC.
 If you need to write assembly code, process object files, examine the stack, or perform dynamic linking, you will find the necessary information in this document.
+Chapters 2, 5, 9, and 11 will be of primary interest.